hamecoded/myBlog/doc/exercises/ex5-sourcemaps_livereload.md

 ## Preperations
 To have sourcemaps enabled you'll need to do some modification to your development environment:

 1. update your sass gem
 ```
 gem update sass
 ```
 > failing to do so will result in errors when running compass

-2. install compass alpha
+2.install compass alpha
 ```
 gem install compass --pre
 ```

-3. update your grunt-contrib-compass to latest
+3.update your grunt-contrib-compass to latest
 > either modify package.json dependency to *latest* rather than a specified version or manually state a version or use *npm-check-updates* module.

 ```